awesomemotive/persistent-dismissible/README.md

 Think of this like a WordPress Transient, but without in-memory cache support, and that uses the `wp_usermeta` database table instead of `wp_options`.

-We invented this class to centralize and minimize the code required to execute multiple different calls and checks to the User Meta and User Options APIs inside of WordPress Core.
+We invented this utility to centralize and minimize the code required to execute multiple different calls and checks to the User Meta and User Options APIs inside of WordPress Core.

-We use this as the API to check if we should show persistent admin-area notices to logged-in WordPress users.
+We use this as the engine to power if and when we should show persistent admin-area notices to logged-in WordPress users.
 Dismissals can be set to expire after some number of seconds.
 They are global by default in a multisite environment, but can be per-site.
 Custom values can be saved if necessary.

 ## Setup